baggachipz/q-form-builder/README.md

 ## Advanced Usage

 ### Fields
 To re-order or remove the fields available in QFormBuilder, the `source-fields` property can be specified on the `q-form-builder` tag as an array of objects specifying the type, icon, and label for each form element.
-The default list consists of:
+The default list consists of (empty items produce an empty space in the sidebar):

 ```javascript
 [